-- variables from different angles using different visualization methods is a key advantage of 3-D IVA, because it makes it easier to explore new perspectives and discover potentially interesting features.
+- from different angles using different visualization methods is a key advantage of 3-D IVA, because it makes it easier to explore new perspectives and discover potentially interesting features.
 One such example emerging from our case-studies is a "slow wind perspective" on PLs (Fig. 2, Movie 2).
-During some of the PL events we analysed, there is a coherent tube-like volume of air with slow wind speeds at the center of the PL which extends from the surface up into the stratosphere (e.g. winds < 4 m/s in Fig. 2a).
-This coherent 3-D feature of the wind field is consistent with the 2-D vertical profile of winds - 250 during reverse shear PLs (Fig. 8, Michel et al., 2018; Terpstra et al., 2016), but here it is illustrated in 3-D and for a much larger vertical extent.
+During some of the PL events we analysed, there is a coherent tube-like volume of air with slow wind speeds at the center of the PL which extends from the surface up into the stratosphere (e.g. winds < 4 m s-1 in Fig. 2a).
+This coherent 3-D feature of the wind field is consistent with the 2-D vertical profile of winds during reverse shear - 250 PLs (Terpstra et al., 2016; Michel et al., 2018), but here it is illustrated in 3-D and for a much larger vertical extent.
 Inspection of isosurfaces at different wind-speeds reveal complex wind flows during PLs, with strong near-surface winds (Fig. 2, Movie 2).
 Visual analysis of wind-barbs show vortex-like wind fields around the slow-wind eye.
 Interactive sliding of cross-sections through different vertical levels helps locating altitudes with strong winds as well as regions with strong wind shear (Movie 2).
-Resolved dynamics of cloud cover during the PL on the 19-20th of December 2002 hint at - 255 the observed symmetrical vortex of clouds during this PL (Bracegirdle, 2012), but details are not resolved in ERA5 (not shown).